 River Itchen Flood Alleviation Scheme

-As a result of climate change and sea level rise, flooding will become more frequent and severe, and if no action is taken to address tidal flooding, the number of residential properties at risk in this area will increase to over 1400 by 2110.
-Without action, it is possible flood waters could reach depths of 1.5 metres in several areas across Northam, St Mary's and Chapel.
+There are currently approximately 400 residential properties, along with many businesses, on the west bank of the River Itchen, which are at risk from a 1 in 200 year flood.
+As a result of climate change and sea level rise, flooding will because more frequent and severe, and if no action is taken to address the tidal flooding, the number of residential properties at risk in this area will increase to over 1400 by 2110.